Information for Prospective Students

 Your code should be written in well-structured C, using not more than 80 characters per line, with English comments.
 We actually recommend to write the comments before the code.
 Readability is more important than squeezing the last percent of efficiency out of your code by doing cryptic things.
 Here is a sample program that provides a number of useful routines for greyscale and colour images: frame.c.

-Please include a CD or DVD with your code in the copy of your thesis that will be passed on to your supervisor, but not in the other three copies.
+Please include a CD, DVD or some memory card/stick with your code in the copy of your thesis that will be passed on to your supervisor, but not in the other three copies.

 7. Foreign Code.